 - Optimal sales pitch techniques and in-field best practices

-Beyond this, sales managers should also provide ongoing mentorship and coaching to help sellers navigate and improve their sales calls, emails, and general selling skills.
+Beyond this, sales managers should also provide ongoing mentorship and coaching.
+In fact, 46% of salespeople say ensuring coaching is continuous rather than a one-off event is one of their biggest challenges regarding training and onboarding.
+Therefore, it is vital to ensure an ongoing process to help sellers navigate and improve their sales calls, emails, and general selling skills.
 A robust sales enablement tool can offer support for both extensive sales training and sales coaching systems, laying the groundwork for easy-to-build:

 - Just-in-time training processes